GeekTrainer/student-hack-resources/SpatialWorkshops/WebVrGameJavaScript/README.md

 });
 ```
 4. Save file and navigate to the file explorer.
 Double click the index.html

-_In this workshop we switch over from VS Code to the browser based Babylon playground, located at:
-[playground.babylonjs.com](https://playground.babylonjs.com/).
-However if you want to stay in VS Code I recommend following the [Web VR Game TypeScript Workshop](./SpatialWorkshops/WebVrGameTypeScript/).</br>_

 ## Ok, to get started, let's recreate what we just did in vscode, here in the playground.
 1. Select all of the code that you see in left window, and delete it!